ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/20_nifi.png)

-Click right bottom and hit Configure
+Cicl Add.
+After that a box with a label InvokeHTTP appears on it.
+Click right bottom and hit Configure.

 ![Process Group](/images/40-nifi.png)